Head of Puerto Rico's electric power authority resigns

 San Juan, Puerto Rico (CNN)The head of Puerto Rico's embattled power authority stepped down Friday, nearly two months after Hurricane Maria left much of the island without electricity.

-Ricardo Ramos, executive director of the Puerto Rico Electric Power Authority (PREPA), submitted his resignation to the bankrupt utility's board and it is effective Friday, according to PREPA.
+Ricardo Ramos, executive director of the Puerto Rico Electric Power Authority, known as PREPA, submitted his resignation to the bankrupt utility's board.
+It's effective Friday, according to PREPA.

-The resignation comes days after Puerto Rico's governor celebrated that power generation reached 50 percent capacity only to see an outage leave parts of San Juan without power for hours.
+The resignation comes days after Puerto Rico's governor celebrated that power generation had reached 50% capacity, only to see an outage leave parts of San Juan without power for hours.

+PREPA's statement did not say why Ramos was stepping down.
+It said he would offer additional information later Friday on Twitter.

+Gov. Ricardo Rosselló posted articles on Twitter about an event he attended in which he told reporters that Ramos' tenure at PREPA had become "unsustainable."

-PREPA also faced widespread criticism for signing a $300 million contract to restore power with Whitefish Energy, a small Montana-based firm that only employed two people at the time of the contract.
+PREPA faced widespread criticism for signing a $300 million contract to restore power with Whitefish Energy, a small Montana-based firm with only two employees at the time of the contract.

 The state-owned utility company agreed to cancel the deal shortly afterward amid public outcry.